 Balance Transfer Offers for Zero Percent Will Evaporate

-Credit card companies still think that balance transfer offers are great bait for attracting customers from their competitors, but they'll need to turn a profit under the new conditions.
+Credit card companies still think that balance transfer credit cards are great bait for attracting customers from their competitors, but they'll need to turn a profit under the new conditions.
 Hence, you'll find more transfer promotions in the 2.99% to 4.99% range than the zero percent rate consumers have come to love.
 The net result is that you may have to take the hit of paying small finance charges in lieu of paying higher interest rates that you assumed with prior promotions.